Bonnie Tyler: 1982–1989: The CBS years

-Tyler also found success through some of her soundtrack recordings in the mid-80s.
+Tyler also found success with several soundtrack recordings in the mid-80s.
 In 1984, she released "Holding Out for a Hero" from the Footloose soundtrack.
-In the following year, her recording of "Here She Comes" for Giorgio Moroder's restoration of the 1927 film Metropolis earned Tyler a Grammy nomination for Best Female Rock Vocal Performance.
+In 1985, her recording of "Here She Comes" for Giorgio Moroder's restoration of the 1927 film Metropolis earned her a Grammy nomination for Best Female Rock Vocal Performance.
 Tyler also declined an offer to record the theme for the James Bond spin-off Never Say Never Again.

 In 1986, Tyler released her sixth studio album, Secret Dreams and Forbidden Fire.
-In another collaboration with Jim Steinman, the album also featured songs written by Desmond Child and Bryan Adams and a cover of "Band of Gold" by Freda Payne.
+In another collaboration with Steinman, the album also featured songs written by Desmond Child and Bryan Adams, as well as a cover of Freda Payne's "Band of Gold".
 "If You Were a Woman (And I Was a Man)" became the album's most successful single, selling over 250,000 units in France.
 The music video, directed by Steinman and Stuart Orme, received six nominations at the Billboard Video Music Conference.
+She also collaborated with Brazilian singer Fábio Júnior on the bilingual album Sem Límites pra Sonhar, including the lead single Sem Limites pra Sonhar (Reaching for the Infinite Heart).

 In 1987, Tyler collaborated with Mike Oldfield on the title track to his album Islands.
-In the following year, Tyler played Polly Garter in George Martin's album Under Milk Wood, a radio drama by Dylan Thomas.
-The music was composed by Elton John, and features vocal contributions from Tom Jones, Anthony Hopkins and Mary Hopkin.
+In 1988, she played Polly Garter on George Martin's album Under Milk Wood, a radio drama by Dylan Thomas.
+The music was composed by Elton John and featured vocal contributions from Tom Jones, Anthony Hopkins and Mary Hopkin.

-Tyler asked Desmond Child to produce her seventh album, Hide Your Heart, which came out on 9 May 1988.
-The album featured collaborations with Michael Bolton, Albert Hammond and Diane Warren.
-The album's singles, "Hide Your Heart", "Save Up All Your Tears" and "The Best" became major hits for other artists.
+Tyler asked Desmond Child to produce her seventh album, Hide Your Heart, which was released on 9 May 1988.
+The album featured collaborations with Michael Bolton, Albert Hammond, and Diane Warren.
+Its singles, "Hide Your Heart", "Save Up All Your Tears" and "The Best" became major hits for other artists.
+Tina Turner had a global hit with "The Best" and Tyler conceded “I have to be honest, she did it much better than I did.”